vikrampratapsinghraghav/RnStarter/README.md

 ```

 ---
-This starter template is maintained by [Your Name/Organization].
+This starter template is maintained by [Vikram Pratap Singh Raghav](https://github.com/vikrampratapsinghraghav).